lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 * `/usr/bin/python2.7`
 * `/usr/bin/python3.4`

-From now on, we can switch between the listed python versions by entering a selection number:
+From now on, we can switch between the python versions by entering a selection number:

-- $ update-alternatives --config python -- equals 2 -
+- $ update-alternatives --config python # -- equals 2 -

 ***• 6.2.2 Ruby on Rails***